‘BB19’ Josh Gets Played By Alex, Is Shocked by A Christmas Confession, Contemplates Taking Out Paul [Video]

 It should be noted that live feed spoilers reveal the current Head of Household (HOH) is Josh Martinez.
 He nominated Alex Ow and Kevin Schlehuber to sit on the eviction chopping block.
 Not long after the nomination ceremony ended, on Friday, at around 5:40 p.m.
 Big Brother 19 house time, Alex began crying.

 Josh, who has worn his heart on his sleeve most of the BB19 game, was moved by Alex’s tears and tried to console her, but she appeared to be inconsolable.
 Finally, Josh decided it was best to leave Alex.
-As soon as he was gone, Alex looked at one of the live feed cameras, smiled, and mouthed something to the effect of her tears were all fake, according to Big Brother fan site Joker’s Updates.
+As soon as he was gone, Alex looked at one of the live feed cameras, smiled, and mouthed something to the effect of her tears being fake, according to Big Brother fan site Joker’s Updates.

 Apparently, Alex thought Josh needed more emotional torment, and headed to the HOH room to talk to him a few hours later.
 She questioned him about the game plan and then informed him that she was not sure if they could be friends outside the house, as she sniffled and rubbed her eyes.
 Josh bought her tears again but was informed by Christmas Abbott and Paul Abrahamian after Alex left the room that she was simply playing him with fake tears.

 Alex had admitted this to Paul, saying her motivation was to make Josh feel bad because she knows he is vulnerable.
-Christmas and Paul told Josh what Alex had done was exhausting him emotionally and he needed to get it together to do well in Saturday’s BB19 Power of Veto (POV) competition.
+Christmas and Paul told Josh that what Alex had done was exhausting him emotionally and he needed to get it together to do well in Saturday’s BB19 Power of Veto (POV) competition.

 See video below of Alex crying to Josh about the game (Warning: Video contains strong language).